mattburns/cotham-gardens-ptfa/src/content/events/2025-10-21-wreath-making-workshop-saturday.md

 All materials are provided, but you’re welcome to bring along anything extra or special you want to include in your wreath.
 The workshops will be a relaxed environment with help and advice on hand if you need any- but lots of space if you don’t!

-Tickets will go on sale Friday 7th November!
+Tickets will go on sale Friday 7th November via Classlist!
+See https://app.classlist.com/parent/#/events/view/1352431148

 Hope to see you there